-Here’s what the schedule roughly looks like through the end of 2019 (you must consult the official Disney link to confirm the times for your day, these times can change on short notice).
+Here’s what the schedule roughly looks like through the early 2020 (you must consult the official Disney link to confirm the times for your day, these times can change on short notice).

 Through August 28 — 9AM to 8:30PM / 9PM / 10PM with Extra Magic Hours 8AM to 9AM Monday and Saturday

 August 29 through November 2 — 8AM to 8PM / 9PM with Extra Magic Hours 7AM to 8AM daily

 November 3 through March 31 — 9AM to 8PM with Extra Magic Hours 8AM to 9AM Monday, Saturday, and December 25

 Specific Ride Hours

 It’s important to note that not all the rides open and close with the park.
 For example Kali River Rapids often opens late and closes early.